CHAMBER MUSIC INSTITUTE FACULTY

-A devoted teacher, Ms. Oakes has received repeated recognition for her work at the University of Iowa.
-In 2016, she was awarded the Dean’s Distinguished Lecturer award in the College of Liberal Arts and Sciences and most recently, she was awarded the President & Provost Award for Teaching Excellence for 2020-21.
-She has given numerous master classes and presentations across the country including Peabody Conservatory of Music, Oberlin Conservatory of Music, Cleveland Institute of Music, Harvard University, Arizona State University, University of Texas at Austin, University of Massachusetts, Amherst and most recently at Dalhousie University in Halifax, Canada.
+Ms. Oakes has received repeated recognition for her work at the University of Iowa.
+In 2016, she was awarded the Dean’s Distinguished Lecturer award in the College of Liberal Arts and Sciences and in 2022-21, she was awarded the President & Provost Award for Teaching Excellence.
+Most recently, she was awarded the Distinguished Professor of Instruction upon her promotion to full professor.

 Lauded for her “gleaming artistry, bravura and sensitivity” (Cleveland Plain Dealer), violinist, Annie Fullard joyfully celebrates a life devoted to chamber music playing and is grateful for the deep collaborative bonds developed throughout her multi- faceted career.
 A leader in the field of chamber music performance, advocacy and education, Annie views the empathy and connectivity of chamber music as a metaphor for the kind of communication that we should strive for between cultures and nations.